jamamirre/getting-and-cleaning-data/Project/README.md

 > 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject

-In this repository should be 4 files
+There are 4 files in this repository
 --------------------------------------
 - *run_analysis.R* : the R script that does the assignment on the data set
 - *CodeBook.md* : the CodeBook reference for the run_analysis.r